 Gusto sports a clean, intuitive opening screen.

-OnPay also prides itself on its easy-to-use payroll platform.
-The system allows you to easily make direct deposits, checks, or prepaid cards as needed.
-You are also able to fully customize the payment experience as needed.
+OnPay also prides itself on its easy-to-use payroll platform for the U.S. market.
+The system allows you to easily process payments via direct deposit, check, or prepaid card as needed.
+It also provides flexibility to customize the payment experience for your employees.

 Tax Management

-OnPay and Gusto calculate, pay, and file all payroll taxes for you.
-OnPay has tax information on all 50 states, making it an ideal payroll system for companies with branches across the country.
-Both platforms also provide all the necessary forms related to taxes, so you are always sure that everything is in order.
+OnPay and Gusto both excel at domestic tax management, automatically calculating, paying, and filing all payroll taxes for you.
+OnPay has tax information on all 50 states, making it an ideal system for companies with a distributed U.S. workforce.
+Both platforms also provide all the necessary year-end tax forms for employees and contractors.

 Benefits Administration